liam-wiltshire/talks/machinelearning/content.md

 class: section-title-c middle center noheader

 # 100%
-### Percentage of talks with live demos where Liam has criticised or called the speaker brave for a live demo
+### Percentage of talks where Liam hasn't done a live demo

 ???